-The Kasturi Resort is located at Chendor Beach, which commands perfect view towards the sunrise, over the forested point of Tanjong Geliga and off to the South China Sea.
+The Kasturi Resort is a five-star beach resort located at Chendor Beach, Pahang, which commands perfect view towards the sunrise, over the forested point of Tanjong Geliga and off to the South China Sea.
 With rainforest behind and beach in front, the villas and suites at The Kasturi offer a superb retreat, encapsulating the reality of being embraced by land and sea.
-This tiny resort of just 19 keys is designed to escape city stress, without sacrificing the comforts and luxury we crave.
+This tiny resort of just 23 keys is designed to escape city stress, without sacrificing the comforts and luxury we crave.

 The resort’s 15 acres have 800 meters of beach backed by forested dunes.
 The site has virtually exclusive access to another kilometer of beach towards the north, right up to the estuary of Sungai Pak Siak, wonderful for dawn walks or evening runs.
 The estuary is a magical place where we occasionally see a family of otters basking on the banks.
 Sea eagles regularly swoop over our villas, and fireflies twinkle beside our walkways.
 The beach is famous for fishing stingray and of course for the endangered green turtles, whose eggs are safely buried in our hatchery.

 The Kasturi is the finest small luxury resort along the East Coast, embraced by the gifts of nature and breezes from the South China Sea.

 The resort is laid out along the beach with individual chalets, each with a private pool and deck, looking out over the beach to the sea.
 The chalets are reminiscent of traditional Malay architecture, but have a very modern expression of A-frame structures with roofs like folded origami.
 Facing the beach, and backed by the forest, this is nature at its best: you enter your door through the forest, and then come face to face with the beach as you walk across the deck.